-In 1783 he invented an efficient system for the manufacture of carbonated mineral water, and in 1790 he enter into a partnership to expand the business and establishes a factory in London.
+Jean Jacob Schweppe, born in 1740 in Witzenhausen, Germany, was originally a watchmaker and lived as a young man in Geneva.
+In 1783, he invented an efficient system for manufacturing carbonated mineral water.
+By 1790, he entered into a partnership to expand the business and established a factory in London.

 Our Contact: